UnknownCrafts/Regent/README.md

 # Name Inspiration:

-Inspiration for the name (so that it goes along with theme of Monarch):
+(so that it goes along with theme of Monarch)

 A regent is a person who rules a country for a limited period, because the king or queen (Basically a monarch) is absent or too young, too ill, etc.